ColOfAbRiX/role-ssl-certs/README.md

 # Description

 The role works by using the `ssl_sequence` list of dictionaries as a sequence of elements to create.
-It will process each entry one at the time and for each one of them it will examine the `key`, `certificate` and `chain` elements one at the time and create these elements.
+It will process each entry one at the time and for each one of them it will examine the `key`, `certificate` and `chain` elements, one at, the time and create the files.

 The role can use the Ansible local code to store all the produced certificates and key such that Ansible becomes the single and main source of all data.
 This use can be turned off using configuration variables.